 The only fish cleaning station is at the marina; however, it is very basic and there is no running water.
 Please do not use the restrooms to clean fish.

-Maryland Park Service and Maryland Conservation Corps are offering School Group and Youth Group Programs at Assateague State Park for the Spring and Fall seasons.
-We welcome you and your group members to discover the unique ecology of a salt marsh and barrier island and the abundance of creatures that inhabit them.
+Maryland Park Service and Maryland Conservation Corps are offering the following field trip and Youth Group Programs at Assateague State Park for the 2017 season.
+We welcome you to discover the unique ecology of a salt marsh and barrier island and the abundance of creatures that inhabit them.

 Assateague State Park offers a wide variety of interpretive programs for visitors of all ages!
 Visit our Nature Center, located in the Assateague State Park campground between D and E loops.
 Come in and explore our displays and exhibits.
 Each year there is something new to see, learn about, and discover.
 Spend time getting a close-up look at our aquariums featuring many of the fascinating critters that inhabit the waters around Assateague such as horseshoe crabs, whelks, fish, and seahorses.
 Don’t forget to peek in on our terrestrial friends too, the corn snake and screech owl.
 There’s something for everyone, a must-see for our Assateague visitors!